eduard-keilmann/eduard-keilmann.github.io/about_me.md

     object-position: 50% 50%;
     border-radius: 2px;
   "
-/>
--->I studied physics (Bachelor and Master of Science) at the University of Mainz, specializing in (theoretical) particle physics.
+/>I studied physics (Bachelor and Master of Science) at the University of Mainz, specializing in (theoretical) particle physics.
 When I started my Ph.D. at the University of Cologne, I began to focus more intensively on astrophysics, in particular star formation and the dynamics of the interstellar medium (ISM).

 {% comment %}
 In addition to playing the piano, I am also into bookbinding, which is a very calming activity that produces a beautiful result.
 Besides that I do woodworking, drawing, reading, biking, and I am also interested in football and hiking.
 On this page you will find a few impressions of my hiking activities.
 The pictures range from trips to cities like Vienna and the Zugspitze (highest mountain in Germany), a hike to and around the 100m Effelsberg radio telescope, over to places like the Yosemite national park, Arches, and the Grand Canyon.